bakpakin/Fennel/api.md

 Sequences have their source data in `filename`, `line`, etc keys just like lists.
 But kv tables cannot have this, because adding arbitrary keys to the table would change its contents, so these fields are instead stored on the metatable.
+The metatable for kv tables also includes a `keys` sequence which tells you which order the keys appeared originally, since kv tables are unordered and there would otherwise be no way to reconstruct this information.

 ### symbol